I Need Help

 How to refer?

-Individuals can self- refer or a partnership agency can refer someone.
-Referrals can be made either by telephone on 01495 291202 or sent to the following email address;
+Individuals can self – refer or a partnership agency can refer someone.
+Referrals can be made either by telephone on 01495 291202 or via the online form

 Phoenix DAS recognises that starting this process can be extremely daunting and you will, no doubt, have concerns that you will be judged, harshly treated or vilified.
 The team work in a reassuring, non-judgmental manner and will be around to advise and lead you through this process and ensure that you get the best support throughout.